jdriordan/nofun/README.md

 Status
 ----

-In it's current incarnation `nofun` is capable of reaching level 2-1 in tens of minutes but it does get stuck at that stupid trampoline and it is unclear whether or not, given enough time, he will overcome it.
+`nofun`'s furthest level so far is: ## 3-2

+There are several hardcoded conditions which try to guess whether the code should either wait longer, or kill Mario pre-emptively but they could be removed.

-There are numerous problems with the code, logically and stylistically,
+Additionally here are numerous problems with the code, logically and stylistically,

 [1]: http://www.cs.cmu.edu/~tom7/mario/